joshcarp/docs.buf.build/docs/tour/add-a-dependency.md

 `deps` key and include the imports required to build your module. **You don't have to manually copy `.proto` files anymore!**

-## 9.3 Pin Your Dependencies {#pin-your-dependencies}
+## 9.3 Pin your dependencies {#pin-your-dependencies}

-You can pin to a specific tag or commit by specifying it in your `deps` after the `:` delimiter.
+Pin a specific tag, commit, or draft by specifying it in your `deps` after the `:` delimiter.
 For example, if you want to depend on the same commit you resolved above and prevent `buf` from updating it in the future, you can specify it like this: